Squeezed State of an Electron Cloud as a "Quasi-Neutral'' One-Component Plasma: Abstract

 \section{Abstract}

-We present a one-dimensional model which gives a novel physical interpretation of the specific equilibrium state of the magnetized electron cloud in the Malmberg-Penning trap.
-In the model, the strong magnetic field prevents radial expansion of the electrons, while the electrostatic potential well restricts their axial motion.
-A force-free steady-state is formed when the space-charge field of the electrons accumulated in the potential well, compensates the external electrostatic field.
-This state is known in another context as a squeezed state.
-It is shown that the equilibrium electron density distribution is correlated to the potential well's shape.
-Small perturbations of the steady-state survive over a long period of time in the form of specific propagating waves.
+We present a one-dimensional model which gives a novel physical interpretation to the specific state of an ensemble of electrons continuously injected into an electrostatic potential well immersed in a strong applied magnetic field preventing radial expansion.
+When the space-charge field of the electrons accumulated in the potential well compensates the external electrostatic field, a force-free steady-state of the electron cloud forms.
+This state of equilibrium is known in another context as a squeezed state of an electron beam.
+It is shown that the spatial distribution of the electron number density in this steady-state correlates with the shape of the potential well.
+Perturbations of the steady-state propagate along the electron cloud in the form of Trivelpiece-Gould modes.